← All case studies

 Overview

 IKB (Innsbrucker Kommunalbetriebe) is the municipal utility of Innsbruck, Austria, water, energy, waste, telecom.
-They needed someone to build their Smart City programme, not write another slide deck about it.
+They had a Smart City build underway and needed engineering hands to help take it to city scale, not another slide deck about it.

-Greenfield IoT at city scale.
+Help take an in-flight Smart City build to city scale.
 Real streets, real devices from real vendors, none speaking the same dialect.
-LoRaWAN backbone on Kubernetes.
+LoRaWAN backbone on Kubernetes to harden and extend.
 Multi-manufacturer hardware to evaluate and integrate.
 Per-device uplink and downlink payloads to decode.
 Connectivity drops, divergent gateway firmwares, datasheets that lied.

 Every device, its own dialect.
 And every device, its own clock.

-Standing up the LoRaWAN backbone was tractable.
+IKB had work underway when we joined.
+Extending the LoRaWAN backbone to production scale was tractable.
 Writing codecs against datasheets that lied was not.
 Every manufacturer handled packets its own way.
 Some devices spoke daily, some quarterly, some only when a water meter detected a leak.
 A wrong byte cost a full cycle to verify.
 We built a per-vendor codec workbench, captured real packets, replayed them offline.

 04 What We Did